Xaprb

 Following up on my earlier article about how to calculate a table checksum in MySQL, I’ve integrated that methodology, with improvements suggested by the commenters and others, into a single easy-to-use tool.
 It is distributed as part of the MySQL Toolkit, available from SourceForge.net.

 The tool takes server-side checksums using user-variables, so it is very efficient.
 It can checksum tables on many servers at once, running in parallel for speed.
-It has options to help you guarantee your tables are in the same state on your master and slave servers, and you can even checksum only some rows.
+It has options to help you guarantee your tables are in the same state on your master and replica servers, and you can even checksum only some rows.
 These features can help you verify replication without locking tables or taking servers offline.

 Here’s some sample output, in this case generated by comparing my server against itself: